Capital Market Authority (Saudi Arabia)

-The Capital Market Authority (CMA; هيئة السوق المالية) is the Saudi governments financial regulatory authority responsible for capital markets in Saudi Arabia.
+The Capital Market Authority (CMA; هيئة السوق المالية) is the Saudi government's financial regulatory authority responsible for capital markets in Saudi Arabia.
 The CMA is a government organization applying full financial, legal, and administrative independence, and has direct links with the Prime Minister.
 Its responsibilities include setting and policing financial rules and regulations and developing the capital markets, this includes regulating the Tadawul, Saudi Arabia's stock exchange.
 CMA is the first government authority to receive accreditation in institutional structure maturity from the National Enterprises Architecture (NEA) of the e-Government Program Yesser.

 History

 Unofficially started in the early fifties and operated under its own rules until the government set its basic regulations in the eighties.
 The current Capital Market Law is promulgated and pursuant to Royal Decree No. (M/30) dated 2/6/1424H, (16 June 2003) which formally brought it into existence.

 Functions

 The CMA’s functions are to regulate and develop the Saudi Arabian Capital Market by issuing required rules and regulations for implementing the provisions of Capital Market Law.
 The basic objectives are to create an appropriate investment environment, boost confidence, and reinforce transparency and disclosure standards in all listed companies, and moreover to protect the investors and dealers from illegal acts in the market.